haerski/mortality/report.md

 ![plot of chunk unnamed-chunk-30](figures/report/fig-unnamed-chunk-30-1.png)

-Break-down plot of the client located in NC
+This is the break-down plot of the client located in NC.

 ```r
 ex %>%